 After that, you’ll have to leave the garage floor to dry out completely.
 Applying epoxy to a floor that’s still wet could result in a poor bond, leaving you with cracking, peeling, or bubbling.

-Prepping your garage floor for epoxy coating may seem like a complicated undertaking, but it is well worth the effort.
-A properly prepped garage floor will ensure that the epoxy coating adheres well, leading to a beautiful, long-lasting finish that will protect your garage floor for years to come.
+Prepping for a garage floor epoxy coating may seem like a complicated undertaking, but it's well worth the effort.
+A properly prepped surface will ensure that the coating adheres well, leading to a beautiful, long-lasting finish that will protect your garage floor for years to come.

 If you happen to have uneven, sinking garage floors that need taking care of before advancing on to the next steps in the preparation process, A-1 Concrete Leveling can help.